 - Never accept any limitations as permanent or unchangeable.

-- See negative events and behaviors as a temporary mistake based on limited understanding.
+- See negative events and behaviours as a temporary mistake based on a limited understanding.

-- Always look beyond negative conditions, and envision a lighter and love filled possibility.
+- Always look beyond negative conditions, and envision a love-filled possibility.

 - Take the next step towards your higher goals even if you feel fear or discouragement.

-- In every negative situation, always reach for a higher spiritual understanding.
+- In every negative situation, always reach for a higher understanding.